 Flow only requires read access to your repos.
 This permission is needed to process the metadata used to generate our reports.
 Many Git hosts do not offer the ability to narrow permissions down to just read-only access to private profile information and repositories.
-When connecting to Git hosts like GitHub and Bitbucket, their standard Oauth permissions include write plus full admin permissions which are never used by our system.
+When connecting to Git hosts like GitHub and Bitbucket, standard Oauth permissions include write plus full admin permissions which are never used by our system.
 Git hosts may require these access levels in order to utilize their API.

 If the repo lives under an organization in your Git host, Flow will need access to that organization.
+Go to your githost account to apply permissions.

 If you are the owner of the organization:

-If you are the owner of the organization you can grant Flow access to the organization and all its associated repos.
+If you are the owner of the organization, you can grant Flow access to the organization and all its associated repos.

 If you are a member of the organization: